svpra/proto/README.md

 # proto
-My protocol over TCP, which was written in C#,
+My protocol over TCP, which was written in C#